mdxtinkernick/pico_encoders/README.md

 Currently testing with simulated encoder signalfor multiple encoders from another micro to enable single stepping through states and sending accurate numbers of pulses to check it is working.
 Tested with real encoder on 1 input, simulated encoders for 4 and 8.
 Tested fine with transitions down to 2.2 uS apart so far.

-To build succesfully the project needs to be put in the pico-examples folder structure in the pio folder, and add it to the list of subdirectories in the CMakeList.txt file inside the pio folder so it gets built
+I have been building the project using cmake and make commands in the terminal.

 Assumption in the assembler code.